Destinyfleming/Horiseon_Homework/README.md

 # Horiseon_Homework
-I had to add semantic elements to the code as well as; making sure all of the links were working, alt attributes and cleaning up the code.
+In this project I added semantic elements to the base code.
+I also made sure everything was working properly and cleaned the code up.
+Additionally I added alt attributes and a webpage title.